April 22, 2017

 by Bettie Shea

-I recently received the notice I receive each year during January telling me it is time to renew my registration with Yoga Alliance.
+I recently got the notice I receive each year during January telling me it is time to renew my registration with Yoga Alliance.

 I am leaving this registration service, which is really all it is.
 Please allow me to explain.